-- Vanguard High Dividend Yield ETF (VYM) – I own it for ~ 3% yield and long-term growth since I intend to “spend the dividends and distributions” from my RRSP.
-I may or may not hold VYM long-term in favour of VTI.
-More to come!
+- Vanguard High Dividend Yield ETF (VYM) – I own some of it for the 3% yield and long-term growth since I intend to “spend the dividends and distributions” from my RRSP.
+I may or may not hold VYM long-term in favour of VTI over time.

 - Invesco QQQ (QQQ) – is a U.S. listed ETF based on the Nasdaq-100 index; holds the top 100 largest domestic and international non-financial companies (think mostly tech and communications) on that index.
 Top holdings include at the time of this post are Apple, Microsoft, Nvidia, Adobe and more.
 Total expense ratio of 0.20%.
 I own QQQ because I don’t need to guess about tech stocks long-term 🙂